pombase/website/src/docs/documentation/getting-started.md

 %%end db=JaponicusDB

 To find other genes, use the search box at top right of every page.
-It's possible to search using the gene name ("pol1") or the systematic identifier
+It's possible to search using the gene symbol ("pol1") or the systematic identifier
 %%if db=PomBase
 ("SPAC3H5.06c").